-After the 8th September it is impossible to sign up for a course in the Neptun.
-Please, do not forget that if you are not signed up for a course in the Neptun you are not allowed to take an exam and receive a grade and the credits for the given course.
+^{}After 14 September it is impossible to sign up for a course in the NEPTUN.

+Please, do not forget that if you are not signed up for a course in the NEPTUN you are not allowed to take an exam and receive a grade and the credits for the given course.
+NEPTUN Electronic Administration System - international students will get their access after the orientation when they will be helped to register into it.